 You will need a teacher certification credential to become a school teacher, but what type of teaching credential is right for you?
 Find out what you can do with the different types of teaching credentials.

 What are the Types of Teaching Credentials?

-Elementary school teaching credentials allow you to teach pre-K, kindergarten, and elementary education.
-Credentials for elementary education cover multiple subjects, rather than a single subject, such as math or history.
+Elementary school teaching credentials allow you to teach pre-K, kindergarten, and elementary education.1 Credentials for elementary education cover multiple subjects, rather than a single subject, such as math or history.

 Which Teaching Credential is Right?

-If you would prefer to teach one subject instead of multiple, then you may prefer a secondary school teaching credential.
+If you would prefer to teach one subject instead of multiple, then you may prefer a secondary school educator certification.
 Likewise, if you are highly interested in one topic, you’ll be able to pursue your passions more with secondary school teaching credentials.

 Consider what teaching experience you would most enjoy.
 Would you rather teach critical thinking and academic skills or direct children in play?
 If you’re not sure what age group is right, volunteer with children to get a better idea of what you enjoy.

 Once you’ve made the decision, find a student teaching training program and prepare to obtain your teaching license and credentials.

 Are there alternative routes to educator certification for special circumstances?

 Consideration of unique circumstances in obtaining teaching certification and alternative options are made available, such as expedited certification, temporary licensing, or bypassing the traditional certification process.